Alonely0/array_manipulation/README.md

 # Manipulate Arrays as if they were vectors!

-This crate exposes a trait that allows manipulating arrays in a vec-like fashion.
+This crate exposes 2 traits that allow manipulating arrays in a vec-like fashion.

 Alternatives like [ArrayVec](https://docs.rs/arrayvec/latest/arrayvec/struct.ArrayVec.html) operate over a `[MaybeUninit<T>; N]`-like data structure and panic if the size is overflown.